 I am also growing cabbage.
 I bought the seeding when I visited Stonebridge City Farm which is located in Nottingham.

-They we selling a variety of seed and the cabbage seeding for only £1 and each pack contained about 20 seedling what a bargain!
+They were selling a variety of seed and the cabbage seedling were only £1 and each pack contained about 20 seedlings what a bargain!

-Last hear I also had cabbages in my garden unfortunately I was not lucky during harvesting they had cabbage-worms and all the cabbage was ruined.
+Last year I also had cabbages in my garden, unfortunately, I was not lucky during harvesting they had cabbage-worms and all the cabbage was ruined.

-I hope this hear I will have a good harvest.
+I hope this year I will have a good harvest.

 4. Cucumber And Cauliflower

-This is the first time I am growing .
+This is the first time I am growing yellow cucumber.
 I started growing these from seeds.

 I got the seed for free my child’s class teacher who is a keen garden just like me.

 The cucumbers are now flowing fingers crossed they will start to produce cucumbers soon.